jsta/swatr/README.md

 swatr
 =====

-This package adds documentation to the `SWATmodel` package.
+This package adds documentation to the `SWATmodel` package and reproduces some of the model setup functionality of the `QSWAT` qgis plugin.

 Installation
 ------------